Shanshiyo

-Shanshiyo (Somali: Shanshiyo Arabic: الشاشي) or 'Shaanshi is a Somali clan, mainly from the southern coastal cities of Mogadishu, Marka, Baraawe and Kismayo which established communities in the hinterlands in towns such as Baidoa and Diinsoor due to trading.
+Shanshiyo (Somali: Shanshiyo Arabic: الشاشي) or 'Shaanshi is a Banaadiri clan, mainly from the southern coastal cities of Mogadishu, Marka, Baraawe and Kismayo which established communities in the hinterlands in towns such as Baidoa and Diinsoor due to trading.

 Overview

-The clan traces its ancestry to Abd al-Rahman ibn Awf, a well-known and close companion of the prophet Muhammad.
+The clan traces its ancestry to Abd al-Rahman ibn Awf, a close companion of Muhammad.
 This group along the Benaadir coast first settled in the old quarter HamarWeyne and can still be found predominantly living in the houses around the masjid Awooto Eeday.
 All Shaanshiyos in Banaadir ancestry trace back to the common ancestor Abubakar Qaffal al-Shashi (from Shaash, which refers to what is now Tashkent)).
 From here, this group moved to other places along the coast and into the hinterlands of the former Banaadir.
 In Marka, they are part of the local confederacies called the 12 Koofi (Somali: 12 hats) along with clans such as Duruqbo, Asharaf (Ba 'Alawi, Bin Hassan and Mahdali), Gameedle, Haatim, Reer Khaadib, Shukureere, Juunji, Reer Manyo and Shiikhaal (Gendershe and Jaziira).
 In Baraawe, they are also found in one of the local clan confederacies called Biido, where the Shanshiyo sub-clan Abdi Shuuqale find themselves part of the Reer Faqi clan who are also originally from Hamar Weyne.